walinejs/waline/docs/src/en/guide/client/intro.md

 Waline supports emoji search feature and uses <https://giphy.com> by default.
 You can also [customize your own emoji service](./search.md).

+Waline allows you to set interaction level labels and custom labels for users, see [User Label](./label.md) for details.

 ## Style Customization

 To let users adjust the style of Waline, Waline provides some configurable CSS variables.
 Waline also brings a built-in Darkmode Support, see [Custom Style](./style.md) for details.